Clemapfel/Mousetrap.jl/README.md

 + [GitHub Sponsors](https://github.com/sponsors/Clemapfel)
 + [PayPal](https://www.paypal.com/donate/?hosted_button_id=8KWF3JTDF8XL2)

-The goal is for mousetrap to be 100% stable and flawless when Julia [static compilation](https://github.com/JuliaLang/PackageCompiler.jl) finishes development.
+The goal is for Mousetrap to be 100% stable and flawless when Julia [static compilation](https://github.com/JuliaLang/PackageCompiler.jl) finishes development.
 Static compilation and the lack of fully featured, easy-to-use, GUI libraries are currently the largest factors as to why Julia is ill-suited for front-end development.
 Mousetrap aims to address this.

 ---

 ## License

-The current and all past version of mousetrap, including any text or assets used in mousetraps documentation, are licensed under [GNU Lesser General Public License (Version 3.0)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+The current and all past version of Mousetrap, including any text or assets used in Mousetraps documentation, are licensed under [GNU Lesser General Public License (Version 3.0)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 This means it can be used in both free, open-source, as well as commercial, closed-source software.